jonnonz1/nz-statute-book/acts/public/1972/pacific-education-foundation-act-1972.md

 (1) The Pacific Islands Polynesian Education Foundation is continued with the name Pacific Education Foundation.
 (2) The Foundation shall consist of the contributors to the Foundation.
 (3) The Foundation shall be a body corporate with perpetual succession and a common seal, and shall be capable of holding real and personal property and of doing and suffering all that bodies corporate may do and suffer.
+(4) In establishing and continuing the Foundation, this Act recognises the Crown’s unique relationship with the Cook Islands, Niue, and Tokelau and, through the Treaty of Friendship, with Samoa.

 ### 5 Purpose of Foundation
-The general purpose of the Foundation shall be to promote and encourage the better education of Pacific people and to provide financial assistance for that purpose.
+The general purpose of the Foundation is to promote and encourage the better education of Pacific people by— (a) providing information and advice to the Minister, the Ministry, and other education agencies on matters relating to the educational success of Pacific people; and
+  (b) providing financial assistance for that purpose, including the administration and award of Tulī Takes Flight scholarships that are part of the goodwill gesture of reconciliation that accompanied the New Zealand Government’s apology to Pacific families and communities impacted by the Dawn Raids.

 ### 6 Contributors
 (1) During any financial year contributors to the Foundation shall be—